hashicorp/terraform-provider-google/website/docs/r/compute_region_network_endpoint_group.html.markdown

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

+<a name="nested_psc_data"></a>The `psc_data` block supports:

+* `producer_port` -
+  (Optional)
+  The PSC producer port to use when consumer PSC NEG connects to a producer.
+If this flag isn't specified for a PSC NEG with endpoint type private-service-connect, then PSC NEG will be connected to a first port in the available PSC producer port range.

 <a name="nested_cloud_run"></a>The `cloud_run` block supports: